How to Manage a Remote Sales Team

 Today's sales teams can communicate by voice call, email, Slack, and Microsoft Teams.

-As long as certain guidelines are established and the right technologies are used to link remote workers, this transition to digital communication can be simple (both to customers and to each other).
+As long as certain guidelines are established, and the right technologies are used to link remote workers, this transition to digital communication can be simple (both to customers and each other).

 The value of recognition in the workplace cannot be emphasized when it comes to communication.
-It's a useful strategy for inspiring your sales staff and assisting them in meeting their objectives.
+It's a valuable strategy for inspiring your sales staff and assisting them in meeting their objectives.

 Use Remote-friendly Business Tools

-Sales staff need the right tools to close deals and increase a company's income.
+Sales staff need the right sales enablement tools to close deals and increase a company's income.
 In a remote environment, those tools are technological ones.

 To give some examples, we have listed some of the most established tools for remote sales teams here: